-L. Tassiulas is with the Institute for Systems Research and the Department of Electrical and Computer Engineering, University of Maryland, College Park, MD 20742, USA.
-E-mail: leandros@isr.umd.edu.
+L. Tassiulas was with the Institute for Systems Research and the Department of Electrical and Computer Engineering, University of Maryland, College Park, MD 20742 USA.
+He is now with Computer Engineering and Telecommunications, University of Thessaly, Volos, Greece (e-mail: leandros@uth.gr)